p10rahulm/cfe-walmart/content/people/das_nirjhar.md

 notes = ""
 +++

- Nirjhar Das is currently a MTech Research student in the Department of Computer Science and Automation in IISc, Bengaluru, under Prof Siddharth Barman.
+ Nirjhar Das is currently a MTech Research student in the Department of Computer Science and Automation at IISc, Bengaluru, under Prof Siddharth Barman.
 He completed his BTech from IIT Delhi and worked as a Research Intern for a year at Microsoft Research Bangalore.

 <br><br><b>Research Interests</b>